Life for a Child: Expanding Diabetes Care for Vulnerable Youth

 To support this expansion, Lilly is providing mealtime and basal insulins and reusable pens, as well as covering the costs associated with arranging, packing and shipping to countries in conjunction with Direct Relief.

-The expanded partnership will enable Life for a Child to reach children and young people – like Brandon, shown below – in more than 60 countries, including India, Pakistan, Ethiopia, Tanzania and Bolivia.
+This expanded collaboration will enable Life for a Child to reach children and young people – like Brandon – in more than 60 countries, including India, Pakistan, Ethiopia, Tanzania and Bolivia.

 The expansion of the Life for a Child program is part of Lilly’s social impact efforts and supports Lilly 30x30, the company’s goal to improve access to quality health care for 30 million people living in settings with limited resources, each year, by 2030.
 The expansion builds on decades of Lilly’s global health work to improve equitable access to diabetes care and medicines, including in Kenya, Mexico, South Africa and the United States.